stephenlai2021/url-shortener-sveltekit-supabase/README.md

 ### Theme Switcher

-We are gonna use `Daisy UI` built-in themes to quickly make it happen
+We are gonna use `Daisy UI` built-in themes to quickly make this functionality work

+`Daisy UI` has 29 beautiful and prebuilt themes, we can switch page color such as background, text, button by change the theme name, to achieve this we apply Sveltekit advanced features...

 ### PWA (Progressive Web App)